-Man shot, killed inside food court at Philadelphia Mills Mall; suspect wanted
+Man shot, killed inside food court at Philadelphia Mills mall; suspect wanted

 It happened around 5 p.m. in the 1400 block of Franklin Mills Circle near the mall's orange entrance.

+Action News obtained the dispatch calls that were recorded just moments after the shooting.

+"Near the food court...reports of gunshots from inside...someone possibly shooting in that mall...a person with a gun," dispatch said.

-Police say it all began with a fistfight between a large group of people.
+Police say it all began with a fistfight between a large group of people inside the former Franklin Mills mall.

+Part of the fight can be seen in security video from a food court shop that was posted on Instagram; workers clear out as people begin to run away from the fight.

 "At some point or another, an individual pulled out a weapon, fired at least five rounds into our decedent," said Sgt.
 Eric Gripp with the Philadelphia Police Department.